 In such cases an outside contractor may have to be engaged to assist.

-Finance and Asset Services are unable to offer storage facilities for unused items or furniture.
+Facilities Management (FM) are unable to offer storage facilities for unused items or furniture.

 It is the client's responsibility to pack all items and to ensure all valuables and personal items are safeguarded and not left unattended.